PLC-Programmer/PyTorch/time_series_forecasting/Linear/README.md

 <br/>

+Notes:
-Note: all 12 forecasted monthly production values are only based on past training data.
+* all 12 forecasted monthly production values are only based on past training data (and its own forecasted values).
 So, for example forecasted data point #2 does not use actual data point #1 of the test data on the left hand side of the time series.
 Or in other words, the prediction horizon is indeed 12 months.
+* I'm a fan of the **LogCosh** loss funtion (https://jiafulow.github.io/blog/2021/01/26/huber-and-logcosh-loss-functions/).
+As you can see I've also left in comments the original MSE (Mean Squared Error) code as a standard loss function.
+It's a pitty that this elegant loss function is not officially supported in PyTorch yet.
+This implementation is my own (including potential errors).